Generating DTSI and DTBO Overlay Files

 hsi close_hw_design [current_hw_design]

-[current_hw_design] name can be found in output of hsi open_hw_design <design_name.xsa>.
-An example script for above can be found in the linked example from Vitis Platform Flow here.
+The [current_hw_design] name is found in the output of hsi open_hw_design <design_name.xsa>.
+An example script for above id found in the linked example from the Vitis Platform Flow (here).

-A folder <desired_dts_filename> will be created, pl.dtsi is the overlay .dtsi file to be used to compile into .dtbo file.
-The .dtsi file will require some user modification before it is ready to be compiled.
+A <desired_dts_filename> folder is created. pl.dtsi is the overlay .dtsi file to be used to compile into the .dtbo file.
+The .dtsi file requires some modifications before it is ready to be compiled.

-This step takes the human readable defined Linux HW description (dtsi file) generated (.pl.dtsi)and compiles it into a binary form that Linux can directly use.
-This is completed using the Linux Device Tree Compiler (DTC) which is an opensource tool.
-The actual command used to generate the desired dtbo from the dtsi file is shown below.
+This step takes the human readable defined Linux hardware description (.dtsi file) generated (pl.dtsi) and compiles it into a binary form that Linux can directly use.
+This is completed using the Linux Device Tree Compiler (DTC) which is an open-source tool.
+The actual command used to generate the desired .dtbo file from the .dtsi file is as follows:

 dtc -@ -O dtb -o pl.dtbo pl.dtsi